- Travel in France

 Eastern Pyrenees department.
 Roussillon, in the past, was the northern

-part of Catalonia., and people here still speak Catalan as well as
+, and people here still speak Catalan as well as

-The regional capital of Languedoc-Roussillon is the city of Montpellier
+The main city of Languedoc-Roussillon is Montpellier

-thriving modern city in the Hérault, with a historic centre; other
+thriving modern city in the Hérault, with a historic centre;

 major cities in the region are Nimes,